 If you answered "yes" to any of these questions, talk with your health care provider.
-Also seek help if you feel you are having drinking-related problems with your health, relationships, work, or the law.
+Also seek help if you feel you are having drinking-related problems with your health, relationships, or work.

 Older adults drink for different reasons than do younger adults.
 Some have been drinking for many years and are physically dependent on alcohol.
 Others start drinking later in life because of health problems, boredom after retirement, or loneliness after the death of a spouse or close friend.
 This is called "late-onset drinking."
 Feeling tense or depressed can also trigger drinking.

-Alcohol dependence is a more serious problem than alcohol abuse.
-It is a lifelong disease in which people have a strong need to drink, cannot control their drinking once they start, and need to drink greater amounts of alcohol to get "high."
-Many, but not all, older adults with this disease physically depend on alcohol.
+AUD can be a lifelong disease in which people have a strong need to drink, cannot control their drinking once they start, and over time need to drink greater and greater amounts of alcohol to get “high.”
+Older adults who develop a severe AUD become physically dependent on alcohol.
 When they stop drinking, they can get nauseated, sweaty, shaky, and restless.
-These withdrawal symptoms cause them to start drinking again, even though doing so can lead to physical or mental problems.
-Because of their increased sensitivity to alcohol, older people with alcohol dependence may not drink as much as younger people who are dependent on alcohol.
+These withdrawal symptoms can cause them to start drinking again to feel better, even though doing so can lead to physical or psychological problems.

-Many factors can influence a person's risk of alcohol dependence.
-Some people inherit genes from a parent that increase the likelihood of alcohol dependence.
-Long-time heavy drinkers are more likely than late-onset drinkers to have a family history of alcohol dependence.
-High levels of stress, having friends and family members who drink, and ready access to alcoholic drinks also increase the chance of developing alcohol dependence.
-But, having an alcoholic parent does not always mean that a child will develop alcohol dependence.
-Some people become alcohol dependent even though no one in their family has a drinking problem.
+Many factors can influence a person’s risk of an alcohol use disorder.
+Some people inherit genes from a parent that increase the likelihood of an alcohol use disorder.
+People who drink heavily for a long time are more likely than people who start drinking later in life to have a family history of alcohol use disorder.
+High levels of stress, having friends and family members who drink, and ready access to alcoholic drinks also increase the chance of developing a problem with alcohol.
+But having an alcoholic parent does not always mean that a child will develop alcohol use disorder.
+Some people develop an alcohol use disorder even though no one in their family has a drinking problem.